 For RWA trading on OKX today, the wallet supports multiple chains where existing tokenized securities protocols run.
 Ondo Finance’s OUSG, a tokenized short-term US Treasury product, runs on Ethereum and several Layer 2 networks that OKX’s wallet supports natively.
 The OKX DEX aggregator routes trades across these liquidity sources, which matters when on-chain RWA secondary market depth is thin.

 Step 2: Activate the OKX Web3 wallet.
 In the OKX app, navigate to the Web3 section and generate a wallet.
 Store your seed phrase offline before funding.
-This wallet address is where RWA token interactions will occur.
+This wallet address is where RWA token interactions occur.

 Step 4: Size positions conservatively.
 Keep any single RWA position below roughly 1% of a protocol’s visible on-chain liquidity pool to avoid moving the market against yourself during entry or exit.

-Key risks to understand before committing capital — liquidity, regulatory jurisdiction, and smart-contract exposure
+Key risks to understand before committing capital

 Three risk categories are specific to on-chain RWA positions and distinct from ordinary crypto trading.